17 Top-Rated Things to Do in Michigan

 Feb 21, 2023

-Author Meagan Drillinger enjoyed an extensive trip through Michigan in the fall of 2022, visiting towns, cities, and other popular destinations.
+Author Meagan Drillinger enjoyed an extensive trip through Michigan, visiting towns, cities, and other popular destinations.

 Those who know Michigan are absolutely devoted to it.
 Whether it's lifelong locals or visitors who make the trip every year, it's easy to see why people love Michigan.